TerminalToolkit

 ):

-• id (str): Unique identifier of the target shell session.
+• id (str): The unique identifier of the target shell session.

-• input (str): Input content to write to the process.
+• input (str): The text to write to the process’s stdin.

-str: Status message indicating whether the input was sent.
+Returns: str: A status message indicating whether the input was sent, or an error message if the operation fails.

 shell_kill_process